 Climate Resilience Funding Workshops

-We have synthesized participant feedback from these workshops into a Community Resilience Funding Guidance Series, which assembles the wisdom and expertise of local municipal officials on the challenges and opportunities to funding community resilience initiatives.
+Access past workshop materials and recordings below or review our Community Resilience Funding Guidance Series, which assembles the wisdom and expertise of local municipal officials on the challenges and opportunities to funding community resilience initiatives, collected from our workshops.

 - Presentation, Coastal Communities Grant Program by Ruta Dzenis, Maine DACF